Manual Settings for Sports Photography

 These settings I used with my first digital camera, Canon Digital Rebel, and maintained them with the Canon 5D, 1DsMIII and now the 1DxMIII.

-I started noticing shutter speed problems when the sports went inside, such as youth basketball.
-The gyms they were in were quite dark.
+I started noticing shutter speed issues when the sports went inside, such as youth basketball.

 Manually Increased ISO